mrdk/mind/README.txt

-This program is the embryo of a Forth interpreter, intended for the use in a Unix-like environment together with libraries with a C interface.
+This program is the embryo of a Forth interpreter.
+It is intended for the use in a Unix-like environment, together with libraries that have a C interface.

 DOCUMENTATION